cyblogerz/nestjs-task-manager/README.md

-Task manager backend in nestjs with postgres db.
+Task manager backend in typescript with nestjs and postgres db.